svaloumas/iocast/README.md

 # iocast

-Simple async task running library.
+An zero-dependency async task running library that aims to be simple, easy to use and flexible.

 ## install